d1gg0-dev/d1gg0-dev/README.md

 ###

 <p align="left">
   I am a Computer Science student with experience in a wide range of technologies.
 I have solid skills in web development (both front-end and back-end) and am passionate about software engineering.
-I am proficient in C/C++ and Python, and have studied and gained experience with Java, JavaScript, TypeScript, Rust, in addition to being familiar with tools like mySQL, HTML, and CSS.
+I am proficient in C/C++, Python and Java, and have studied and gained experience with JavaScript, TypeScript, Rust, in addition to being familiar with tools like mySQL, HTML, and CSS.

   In front-end development, I have experience with frameworks like React, Next.js, and Angular, and I am comfortable with CSS, including Sass, Tailwind, and Bootstrap.